 6. Get creative about social-emotional support.

 “The social-emotional aspects of learning are quite critical, not just for elementary school kids but for kids of all developmental levels – pre-school, school-age, high school kids, even college students.
 It’s a critical part of education,” says Dr. Beresin.
-Parents will need to be adaptive, creative, and flexible when it comes to exploring ways to connect socially – digitally, in-person physically distanced and with masks, with family, etc. Also, find out what is most important to your child about how they socialize with friends and peers, right now.
-For example, some children or teens may actually prefer digital means of communication to physically distancing with masks on.
-For others, feeling they have privacy to connect openly with friends may be the most important thing, whether it is in person, or digitally by video or text message.
+Parents will need to be adaptive, creative, and flexible when it comes to exploring ways to connect socially – digitally, in-person physically distanced and with masks, with family, etc. Also, find out what is most important to your child about how they socialize with friends and peers.
+For example, some children or teens may actually prefer a video chat or phone call over physically distancing with masks on.
+For others, feeling they have privacy to connect with friends may be important, whether it’s in person, or video or text message.

 Tips from Morning on Canada Talks

 7. Get creative about hugs and physical distancing.

 “Human beings need social contact,” says Dr. Beresin, and something as simple as a mutual hug can go a long way to support one’s mood.
 But in the middle of a pandemic, giving and getting a hug is a lot more complicated.
 Your household family may or may not be huggers, but if you are, don’t let the stress of the pandemic make you forget about the power of human contact.
 You all might need an extra hug right now – younger kids, especially, but not excluding teens.
 When it comes to others outside of the household, you may feel it’s appropriate to take a harm reduction approach and seriously assess and plan out the safety of any hugs with others.
 But there may also be other ways to feel close to loved ones and friends that you see but cannot touch, like sharing memories or sharing an experience, even if you can’t physically connect – you have to get creative.